-5.5.5 EXPENDITURE DETAILS
+6.5.5 EXPENDITURE DETAILS

-Where part of a property is rented out, only allowable expenses relating to that part of the property may be claimed as a deduction.
+- Where part of a property is rented out, only allowable expenses relating to that part of the property may a) be claimed as a deduction.
 The portion of the expenses relating to the privately used part of the property must be excluded from the expenses claimed.

-Non-allowable expenses such as bond registration fees, bond repayments, etc. must also be excluded.
+- b) Non-allowable expenses such as bond registration fees, bond repayments, etc. must also be excluded.
 Only tax deductible amounts must be declared in the 'Expenditure' section of the return.

-Complete the applicable fields for expenditure incurred for the letting of the fixed property:
+- Complete the applicable fields for expenditure incurred for the letting of the fixed property: c)

 - 'Accounting Fees'

 - 'Agency Fees'

 - 'Bad Debts'

 - 'Depreciation'

 - 'Electricity / Rates and Taxes'

 - 'Insurance'

 - 'Interest / Finance Charges'

 - 'Levies Paid'

 - 'Repairs / Maintenance'

 - 'Other' Insert a description for the other expense

-- "Total" the total expenditure will be auto calculated if your return is completed electronically.
+- 'Total' the total expenditure will be auto calculated if your return is completed electronically.

-5.5.6 DETERMINATION OF PROFIT / LOSS
+6.5.6 DETERMINATION OF PROFIT / LOSS

 - If your return is completed electronically, the profit or loss will be automatically calculated.
-If you are completing your return manually, calculate your rental profit or loss and insert the amount in the applicable field below: - 'Taxable Profit' (4210) - 'Taxable Loss' (4211) - 'Should the loss incurred be excluded (ring-fenced) for the calculation of your tax liability?' select Y or N. - 'Are you in a partnership?' select Y or N. If yes is selected, complete the following: - 'State the profit/loss percentage' or

-'Mark with an 'X' if variable ratios should be applied for the sharing of income and/or expenses'
+If you are a) completing your return manually, calculate your rental profit or loss and insert the amount in the applicable field below: - 'Taxable Profit' (4210) - 'Taxable Loss' (4211) - 'Should the loss incurred be excluded (ring-fenced) for the calculation of your tax liability?' b) select Y or N. - c) 'Are you in a partnership?' - select Y or N. If yes is selected, complete the following: - 'State the profit/loss percentage held' or - 'Mark with an 'X' if variable ratios has been applied for the sharing of income and/or expenses' (only applicable to the 2023 YOA and prior years and from the 2025 YOA onwards). - Note: This field will be locked if you selected 'N' for the partnership question in the form wizard.

-5.6 LOCAL BUSINESS, TRADE AND PROFESSIONAL INCOME (INCLUDING CRYPTO ASSET(S))
+6.6 LOCAL BUSINESS, TRADE AND PROFESSIONAL INCOME (INCLUDING CRYPTO ASSET(S))